Your Cart (0)

 The second week on the C-section recovery timeline is much easier than week one.
 While you’ll still have soreness around your incision site and likely still be experiencing some cramping or gas pain, you’ll be feeling significantly better overall.
 Most pain can be managed with ibuprofen and you’ll have a good routine established for getting in regular movement each day.

-During this week, you’ll still need some extra support around your midsection whenever you sneeze, laugh, or cough.
+You’ll still need some extra support around your midsection whenever you sneeze, laugh, or cough.
 An easy way to get this is by wearing a belly wrap or postpartum support band.
 Belly Bandit offers several different belly wraps that are great for C-section recovery:

 Belly Bandit Postpartum Luxe Belly Wrap